JstnMcBrd/The-Sqwad-Mod/README.md

 For a list of all updates, see the [changelog](/CHANGELOG.md) document, or the "[Change Notes](https://steamcommunity.com/sharedfiles/filedetails/changelog/1294735825)" page on the Steam Workshop.

+## Guidelines

+To see what the plans are for future updates, please see the [plans](./misc/PLANS.md) document.

+If you'd like to contribute to this mod, please see the [requirements](./misc/REQUIREMENTS.md) document.

 ## How to Mod

 [Modding guide](https://eu4.paradoxwikis.com/Modding)